V155/qutebrowser/doc/commands.rst

    :header: "Command", "Description"
    :widths: 25, 75

-   :ref:`debug-all-objects`, "Print a list of  all objects to the debug log."
+   :ref:`debug-all-objects <cmd-debug-all-objects>`, "Print a list of  all objects to the debug log."
-   :ref:`debug-cache-stats`, "Print LRU cache stats."
+   :ref:`debug-cache-stats <cmd-debug-cache-stats>`, "Print LRU cache stats."
-   :ref:`debug-clear-ssl-errors`, "Clear remembered SSL error answers."
+   :ref:`debug-clear-ssl-errors <cmd-debug-clear-ssl-errors>`, "Clear remembered SSL error answers."
-   :ref:`debug-console`, "Show the debugging console."
+   :ref:`debug-console <cmd-debug-console>`, "Show the debugging console."
-   :ref:`debug-crash`, "Crash for debugging purposes."
+   :ref:`debug-crash <cmd-debug-crash>`, "Crash for debugging purposes."
-   :ref:`debug-dump-history`, "Dump the history to a file in the old pre-SQL format."
+   :ref:`debug-dump-history <cmd-debug-dump-history>`, "Dump the history to a file in the old pre-SQL format."
-   :ref:`debug-dump-page`, "Dump the current page's content to a file."
+   :ref:`debug-dump-page <cmd-debug-dump-page>`, "Dump the current page's content to a file."
-   :ref:`debug-log-capacity`, "Change the number of log lines to be stored in RAM."
+   :ref:`debug-log-capacity <cmd-debug-log-capacity>`, "Change the number of log lines to be stored in RAM."
-   :ref:`debug-log-filter`, "Change the log filter for console logging."
+   :ref:`debug-log-filter <cmd-debug-log-filter>`, "Change the log filter for console logging."
-   :ref:`debug-log-level`, "Change the log level for console logging."
+   :ref:`debug-log-level <cmd-debug-log-level>`, "Change the log level for console logging."
-   :ref:`debug-pyeval`, "Evaluate a python string and display the results as a web page."
+   :ref:`debug-pyeval <cmd-debug-pyeval>`, "Evaluate a python string and display the results as a web page."
-   :ref:`debug-set-fake-clipboard`, "Put data into the fake clipboard and enable logging, used for tests."
+   :ref:`debug-set-fake-clipboard <cmd-debug-set-fake-clipboard>`, "Put data into the fake clipboard and enable logging, used for tests."
-   :ref:`debug-trace`, "Trace executed code via hunter."
+   :ref:`debug-trace <cmd-debug-trace>`, "Trace executed code via hunter."
-   :ref:`debug-webaction`, "Execute a webaction."
+   :ref:`debug-webaction <cmd-debug-webaction>`, "Execute a webaction."

-.. _debug-all-objects:
+.. _cmd-debug-all-objects:

 debug-all-objects
 -----------------
 Print a list of  all objects to the debug log.

-.. _debug-cache-stats:
+.. _cmd-debug-cache-stats:

 debug-cache-stats
 -----------------
 Print LRU cache stats.

-.. _debug-clear-ssl-errors:
+.. _cmd-debug-clear-ssl-errors:

 debug-clear-ssl-errors
 ----------------------
 Clear remembered SSL error answers.

-.. _debug-console:
+.. _cmd-debug-console:

 debug-console
 -------------
 Show the debugging console.

-.. _debug-crash:
+.. _cmd-debug-crash:

 debug-crash
 -----------